-It’s Freaky Friday again at Full-Tilt Backwoods Boogie.
-There’s nothing freakier than a ghost story.
+It’s Freaky Friday again and there’s nothing freakier than a ghost story.
 This one’s about Errol Flynn.

 In his day, Errol Flynn was the hottest sex symbol on the silver screen.

 Off the silver screen, Errol Flynn’s reputation was that of a hard partying ladies’ man.
 Flynn liked seducing young women and engaging in drunken debauchery.
 Eventually, he faced (and beat) rape charges.
 He inspired the phrase “in like Flynn.”

 To fully understand this ghost story, we’ll need to talk about Errol Flynn’s house.

 Errol Flynn moved into his dream home, sometimes called Mullholland Farm, in late 1941.
 Mullholland Farm sat in undeveloped wilderness 4.6 miles up the mountain from Warner Brothers Studios.
 Flynn liked the property’s seclusion.

 Below, you’ll see Mulholland Farm in the upper part of the book cover.
 We’ll talk about this book later on.

 The house was a four thousand square foot Connecticut Farmhouse.
 I’ve also heard the style called California Ranch house.
 The house was unremarkable..if you don’t count Flynn’s additions to accommodate his burgeoning love of voyeurism.

 - Directly behind the bar was a secret door.
 This secret door opened into a cramped sitting room featuring a view, via two-way mirror, of the women’s restroom.
 In My Wicked, Wicked Ways, Flynn claimed the bathroom was bugged.
 According to Gunnar Nelson, this passageway continued past the ladies room and to the steam room, which could be accessed through one of the benches.